HarielThums/nestjs-prisma-querybuilder/README.md

      * @param justPaginate remove any 'select' and 'include'
      * @param setHeaders define if will set response headers 'count' and 'page'
-     * @param depth limit the the depth to filter/populate. default is '_5_' *
+     * @param depth limit the the depth to filter/populate. default is '_5_'
+     * @param forbiddenFields fields that will be removed from any select/filter/populate/sort *
      */
     async query(